Milan Accommodations

 Lima Metro Station

-Featuring a snack bar, 24-hour reception, free WiFi, flat-screen TVs, air conditioning, elegant furnishings, bathroom chromotherapy and phones, slippers, laptop safes and a buffet breakfast, Hotel Teco is near Dr. Martens (shoe store), Bottega Verde (cosmetics store), RIPARAZIONI BLUTECH (shopping mall), Nun Taste of Middle East (fast food restaurant), Milan Fashion Institute (fashion design school) and more.
+Nearby: RIPARAZIONI BLUTECH (shopping mall), Dr. Martens (shoe store), Bottega Verde (cosmetics store), Nun Taste of Middle East (fast food restaurant), Milan Fashion Institute (fashion design school)

 Within feet: